 At Foulks Southern Air, we’re here to help.
 With so many choices on the market, deciding on the right AC system can be daunting.
 No one wants to be without air conditioning, especially when you live in Hammond!
 Read on to learn about two popular cooling systems and how they rate when compared side-by-side.

 At the end of the day, your air conditioning system is your choice — so why not set yourself up for a cool, comfortable summer?
 Our team is trained to inspect, repair and install all types of AC systems.
 No matter if you’ve maintained your unit or not, we’re here to help.

 Since all of our work is backed by our Ironclad Guarantees, you can trust that you’re receiving the best service in the business.
-Residents across Hammond rely on Foulks Southern Air for their AC maintenance and installation.
+Residents across Hammond rely on Foulks Southern Air for their AC maintenance and installation, including mini-split cooling units and traditional ones.
 Our team offers what the other guys can’t: the benefits of our Shield of Protection Plan.
 Reach out to us with any questions and for more information.

 Pros and Cons of Traditional ACs

 Central air conditioners are a practical solution for cooling your entire house.
 With the ductwork hidden behind walls and the condenser unit outside, this style saves space inside.
 Not only that, but a central AC can double as a heating system, allowing you to heat and cool your home throughout the year.

 While a traditional air conditioner has been the go-to for many homes, that doesn’t mean it’s not without its shortcomings.
 Some common cons of central AC: